Hakkōda Mountains: Ecology

 Below the alpine zone that begins around 1000 m, the Hakkōda Mountains are covered with Siebold's beech forests.
 In the lower alpine zone the mountains contain stands of Maries' fir, a species of fir known locally as Aomori todomatsu.
 During the winter these fir trees get blasted with snow, sculpting the precipitation onto the trees resulting in the phenomenon known as "snow monsters".
 In the higher alpine zone in elevations above 1400 m, the stands of fir thin out and are interspersed with a mixture of alpine shrubs, primarily made up of East Asian alder and Japanese rowan.
 Hare's-tail cottongrass, evergreen azaleas, and Narthecium asiaticum are flowering plants that can be found in the wetlands of the mountains.
+In the subalpine moorlands, especially in areas with less snow, drier soil, and closer proximity to habitat edges, woody plant encroachment reduces plant variety.

 The mountains support a wide variety of animal life.
 The Tsuta Wild Bird Sanctuary lies within the Southern Group of the Hakkōda Mountains.
 Its marshes and ponds support populations of Mandarin duck, forest green tree frog, and ruddy kingfisher.
 Other species that can be found in the Hakkōda Mountains are the golden eagle, the Japanese serow, and the Asian black bear.